How to Secure a Domain Name

 As a business owner with an online presence, you need to make sure your domain name security is at the highest level.
 In this article, we’ll show you how to secure a domain name and explain why you need domain name ownership protection.

-According to SiteLock, small and mid-sized businesses are exposed to about 228 million threats each month, with each cyberattack costing $25,000 per year on average.
 As a business owner, these numbers shouldn’t scare you away from owning a domain name, but they should alert you and showcase how important it is to boost your security.

 Let’s go through some of the best practices for securing a domain name.